 Scout’s and his family’s obligations:

-- Registration fees, currently $125 annually plus $12 if the Scout opts for Boy’s Life Magazine.
+- Registration fees, currently $125 annually plus $15 if the Scout opts into Scout Life Magazine.
+If you have never been registered with the BSA, the registration fee is $150..

 - Uniform, Class-A uniform minimum.